MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 * If you are unable to set an alert for a gauge, KPI, or card, contact your Power BI admin or IT help desk for help.
 Sometimes alerts are turned off or unavailable for your dashboard or for specific types of dashboard tiles.
 * Alerts only work on data that is refreshed.
 They do not work on static data.
 Most of the samples supplied by Microsoft are static.
-* The ability to receive and view shared content requires a Power BI Pro or Premium license.
+* The ability to receive and view shared content requires a Power BI Pro license, a Premium Per User license, or for the report to be saved in Premium capacity.
 For more information, read [Which license do I have?](end-user-license.md).
 * Alerts can be set on visuals created from streaming datasets that are pinned from a report to a dashboard.
 Alerts can't be set on streaming tiles created directly on the dashboard using **Add tile** > **Custom streaming data**.